In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 * Click here for SafeSport Training.

+Must have a minimum of 13 skaters and 1 goalie per team.
+If fielding a team with less than minimum numbers a waiver will need to be filed.
 A team can have up to 30 players on the roster.
 No more than 20 players can dress and be on the bench for a game.
 Of the 20, no more than 18 can be skaters.
 No more than 4 staff members (all of which must be credentialed and registered as coaches) can be on the bench for a game.

 Midget Major AAA, Midget Minor AAA and Junior players are not eligible for JV teams.
 All other players, regardless of year in school are able to play on a JV team.
-However, we suggest reserving JV for younger, less skilled players and fielding a second Varsity team at a lower tier if you have an abundance of older, more skilled players.

 HPHL forms it’s teams around schools and school boundaries, so prior to telling a player from another school that he can play for you, please check with the league.